Winepress

-A winepress is a device used to extract juice from crushed grapes during wine making.
+A winepress is a device used to extract juice from crushed grapes during winemaking.
 There are a number of different styles of presses that are used by wine makers but their overall functionality is the same.
 Each style of press exerts controlled pressure in order to free the juice from the fruit (most often grapes).
 The pressure must be controlled, especially with grapes, in order to avoid crushing the seeds and releasing a great deal of undesirable tannins into the wine.
 Wine was being made at least as long ago as 4000 BC; in 2011, a winepress was unearthed in Armenia with red wine dated 6,000 years old.

 Press types

 Basket

 A basket press consists of a large basket filled with the crushed grapes.
 Pressure is applied through a plate that is forced down onto the fruit.
 The mechanism to lower the plate is often either a screw or a hydraulic device.
 The juice flows through openings in the basket.
-The basket style press was the first type of mechanized press to be developed, and its basic design has not changed in nearly 1000 years.
+The basket style press was the first type of mechanized press to be developed.
+Its basic design has not changed in nearly 10,000 years.